pure-data/externals-howto/README.rst

 they could be displayed as integer values.

 Each symbol is stored in a lookup table for reasons of performance.
-The command ``gensym`` looks up a string in the lookup table and returns the address of the symbol.
+The ``gensym`` function looks up a string in the lookup table and returns the address of the symbol.
 If the string is not yet to be found in the table, a new symbol is added.